GRAND OPENING BACON CUTTING CEREMONY, MARCH 2019

 But it’s not a history book.
 It’s a website for a natural food store unlike no other.
 And a story about really good food and a really good idea.

-So we’re going to start with how Trish and Bo Sharon came up with a grocery store unlike any other.
+So we’re going to start with how Trish and Bo Sharon came up with a grocery store like no other.
 Trish and Bo were, in fact, two chefs.
 So they knew a lot about food.
 And a lot about where to get it…

 They went to health food stores because they didn’t want pesticides and growth hormones.
 They explored weekend farmer’s markets for really fresh produce & gourmet stores because that’s where they found the world’s best flavors.
 They were always looking for good, wholesome food for themselves and their kids.
 Yet they still shopped at conventional stores for the traditional ingredients their grandmothers used to make the foods they grew up with.
 But something wasn’t sitting well.